-Quick TB Testing in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA
+Quick TB Testing in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk & Wareham, MA and Middletown, RI

 TB testing screens people for tuberculosis (TB) infection.
 It’s possible to have a TB infection without it causing symptoms (known as latent TB).
 In some people, it progresses to active TB disease with symptoms.
 People with symptoms are contagious.
 Identifying latent TB infection allows doctors to treat it and prevent active disease from developing and spreading to other people.

-If you have symptoms of tuberculosis (such as a cough, weight loss and fever) or need to get a TB test in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk or Wareham, MA, come to Southcoast Health for urgent care and more.
+If you have symptoms of tuberculosis (such as a cough, weight loss and fever) or need to get a TB test in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk, Wareham, MA, or Middletown, RI come to Southcoast Health for urgent care and more.

 Types of TB Tests Offered at Southcoast Health Urgent Care Center

 There are two types of TB testing that we offer:

 - Tuberculin skin test (TST) involves injecting a small amount of fluid under the skin.
 The fluid contains tuberculin purified protein derivative, or PPD.

 - TB blood tests involve collecting a blood sample and testing it in a lab.